Punurrunha Summit, Karijini National Park

 Trails WA supports the seven principles recommended by Leave No Trace Australia for minimising your impacts when using the trails.

-The first section of the trail to Marandoo View, where you can see down into the Marandoo iron ore mining operations is fairly easy, but from this point on the trail steepens and becomes a steady climb along the ridge to the summit.
+The trail starts with a short stroll to Marandoo view, where you can get a good look at the iron ore mining operations in action.
+From this point on the trail becomes a steady climb along the ridge to the summit.

-At about 2.3km into the walk and after negotiating an incline littered with large slabs of rock the trails steepens and forms a series of switchbacks before being faced with a nearly verticle climb.
-A chain attached to the rock face provides some assistance along a narrow ledge and the naturally forming large rectangular boulders provide an abundance of hand and footholds.
+At about 2.3km into the walk you will navigate an incline littered with large slabs of rock.
+The trail becomes steeper and forms a series of switchbacks before being faced with a nearly vertical climb up the red rock.
+A chain attached to the rock face provides some assistance along a narrow ledge and the naturally forming rectangular iron formations provide hand and footholds.

-June to August are the best times of year to tackle this climb when the day time temperatures are in the low to mid 20s.
+June to August are the best times of year to tackle this climb when the daytime temperatures are in the low to mid 20s.
 Avoid climbing during the hotter months when temperatures soar to 40 degrees or more.
-Remember your sun hat, carry plenty of water and bring a cameral to capture the amazing scenery and views from the summit.
+Remember your sun hat, carry plenty of water and bring a camera to capture the amazing scenery and views from the summit.

 Visitor Information Centres